m-sehrawat/Lybrate-Website-Clone/README.md

 User need to login before purchasing products from “lybrate”.
 If user's are existing user they can login and if they are not existing user then they can register using sign up.

 ##### login page:
-To login User has to enter their username and password to log into the website.
+To login User has to enter their Phone number and password to log into the website.

 <img width="911" alt="lybrate1" src="https://user-images.githubusercontent.com/87423101/141506023-5b3ed117-0739-4f7d-8818-31d7cecf5c08.png">